sufi1738/data-analyst-portfolio/README.md

 ### Machine Learning Projects
 - **_Python_**
   - [**Housing Price Advance Regression**](https://github.com/sufi1738/data-analyst-portfolio/blob/main/House%20Prediction/House%20Price%20Case%20Study.ipynb): A model to predict the value of a given house in Ames City, USA real estate market using various statistical tools.
 Identify the best price that a client can sell their house utilizing machine learning.
   - [**Employee Attrition(HR Analytics)**](https://github.com/sufi1738/data-analyst-portfolio/blob/main/Employee%20Attrition/HR%20Analytics%20Case%20Study.ipynb): Creating a model to identify drivers that contributes to employee attrition.
-This will help the company to reduce attrition which effect the company's reputaion because of the delays in projects.
+This will help the company to reduce attrition which effect the company's reputation because of the delays in projects.
 - **_R_**
   - [**Credit Card Spend Prediction**](https://rpubs.com/Sufiyan1738/Credit_Card_Spend): Creating a model to identify the factors which contributes to credit card spend of a financial institution.
 Identify the key factors based on the importance so that the company can focus on these drivers in order to increase spend.
   - [**Customer Churn(Telecomm Company)**](https://rpubs.com/Sufiyan1738/Cust_Attrition_Telco): Creating a model to identify drivers that contributes to customer attrition of a Telecommunication Company.